FAQs | Repair Videos | Academy | Newsletter | Podcast | Contact

 I recently had a customer whose washing machine would not drain.
 I attributed this problem to the excess of suds in the tub.
 The customer seemed skeptical of this diagnosis and so this problem seemed like a good topic to delve further into.

 Oversudsing issues are very common in washing machines and dishwashers.
 Using the incorrect type, or an excess, of detergent can cause an oversuds situation.
 This often leads to drainage problems.
 The drain pump cannot pump out overly sudsy water.
-But why not?
-It's because of something called cavitation.
+But why no

 "Emissivity is the measure of an object's ability to emit infrared energy.
 Emitted energy indicates the temperature of the object."
 That definition is from an article on Rayteks website titled Emissivity of Most Common Material.
 I only recently learned what emissivity meant, and because of that I've been using an infrared (IR) thermometer for over a decade and it seems that only now am I able to use it properly.